-The RSPCA is appealing for information after a badger had to be rescued from a snare in Stockport.
+The RSPCA is appealing for information after a cat was hanged from a motorway bridge over the M62, leaving his owner ‘devastated’.

 The charity was called by police and attended the scene at around 12noon on Sunday (30 September).

 RSPCA inspector Thomas Hutton said: “Police, along with the Highways Agency and local fire and rescue service, had already got the cat down when I arrived.

 “The male black and white ragdoll cat had been hanged using a … Continue reading…